AHB and BEE SAFETY

 2016 best management practices for maintaining honey bee colonies in unincorporated San Diego County

 State law requires all beekeepers with any apiaries to register annually with the Agricultural Commissioner.
-Registration is only $10.00 per year.
+Registration is only $10.00 per year if you have ten or more hives.
+There is no registration fee if you have nine or fewer hives.
 If you do not register and you are reported to the Commissioner, state law allows fines up to $1,000.

 Registration is beneficial to you in several ways:

 • Our entomologist and/or bee specialist is available to help you with bee issues.